Delivery Options: IN CLASS, ONLINE, BLENDEDCourse Schedule / Fees

 Pre-Approved Seminar Credit (Maximum 30 hours)

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Change Management, Environmental Management; Health, Safety and Environment; Human Resource Management; Marketing; Professional Management; Project Management; Public Relations Management; or Security Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Environmental Management, Health, Safety and Environment, Human Resource Management, Marketing, Professional Management, Public Relations Management, and Security Management.
+Up to 120 hours of equivalent courses may be transferred towards the Project Management Fundamentals Certificate.
+Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 The number of hours will vary based on certificate requirements and courses.

-Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, Association of Administrative Assistants, Association of Canadian Search Employment and Staffing Services, Canadian Institute of Traffic and Transportation, Canadian Payroll Association Insurance Institute of Canada, and Canadian Institute of Management.
+Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, Association of Administrative Professionals, Association of Canadian Search Employment and Staffing Services, Canadian Institute of Traffic and Transportation, Canadian Payroll Association, and Canadian Institute of Management.
 For a complete list of accrediting associations, click here.

 Awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.